KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` HDF5 file containing the location being linked from
+-   `fname` HDF5 file containing end point for the external link
--   `lname` object being linked from
+-   `lname` object acting as the end point for the link
 -   `tname` target file containing the target object
--   `tobj`  target object as an end point to the link
+-   `tobj`  target object which is linked to lname

 returns null on successful execution and creates the external link